TPriyanka22/CMPE283Assignment3/README.md

     ● Open a new ternminal from the instance and keep the ubuntu terminal handy to test the cpuid leaf nodes

-      In terminal where is ubuntu is installed enter the following command:
+      In terminal where is ubuntu is installed create the following test script with filename="testing_cpuid.sh")

+      #!/bin/bash

+      for i in {0..76}
+      do
+          echo "EXIT $i"
+          cpuid -l $1 -s $i
+      done

+     ● To test the functionality for %eax=0x4ffffffe